When a trustee refuses to give an accounting, there are many remedies available to the beneficiaries.

-When a trustee refuses to give an accounting, and to provide these annual statements, the beneficiary can petition the court to compel the trustee to render an accounting.
+When a trustee refuses to give an accounting, and to provide these annual statements, your attorney can petition the court to compel the trustee to render an accounting.
 If you are looking for an attorney who has experience with trustee accountings, you can contact us at firstname.lastname@example.org.

 An accounting is a detailed record of all actions taken by a trustee in the performance of its trust, which includes principal received, income collected, administration expenses, and increases or decreases of the assets.

-An accounting may be formal, informal, or a hybrid.
+An accounting may be formal, informal, or hybrid.

 A formal accounting is an accounting ordered by the court, using the format and detailed schedule of the court.
 This may be filed by a creditor, an interested party (beneficiary), a successor trustee, or a public administrator.
 The trustee may also file a petition with the court seeking its release and discharge as a trustee, and as a consequence of such petition, the trustee is required to submit a formal accounting so that all interested parties may be given the chance to review the accounting and make objections, if there are any.
 A petition to compel accounting may be time consuming and costly, and can involve the filing of objections, discovery of documents and depositions, and a court hearing.
 But when a trustee refuses to give an accounting, the beneficiary may have no choice but to compel the trustee through the court.